PeppeL-G/course-material/src/lectures/git-synching/README.md

 There exists two different types of remote repositories: public and private repositories.

-A *public repository* is a repository anyone have read access to.
-The creator of the repository can give other members write access, so others can contribute to the project.
-Open Source projects usually use a public repository.
+A *public repository* is a repository anyone has read access to.
+The creator of the repository can give other users write access, so others can contribute to the project.
+Open source projects usually use a public repository.

-A *private repository* is a repository that only the creator and invited members have read & write access to.
+A *private repository* is a repository that only the creator and invited users have read & write access to.
 This is usually used by companies working on projects they are selling to customers and don't want to give away for free.

 Instead of you setting up your own server to host your repositories, you can use one of the many websites that offer to host your repositories for you, such as: